Under-Eye Wrinkle Treatment & Prevention: Everything You Need To Know

 3. Shift your sleep habits: In addition to integrating particular products into your routine, certain lifestyle changes can help keep under-eye wrinkles at bay.
 For the reasons mentioned above, training yourself to sleep on your back (ideally with a silk pillowcase!) and taking a time-out from your laptop really do make a difference, says Dr. Heskett.

-4. Give dry brushing a whirl: Dr. Heskett adds that dry brushing your face along the lymphatic channels can increase the circulation and, in turn, help prevent wrinkles on your entire visage—not just under your eyes.
+4. Give dry brushing a whirl: Dr. Heskett adds that dry brushing your face along the lymphatic channels can increase circulation and, in turn, help prevent wrinkles on your entire visage—not just under your eyes.

 How can you treat under-eye wrinkles once they’ve set in?